opencomputeproject/SAI/doc/tunnel/SAI-Proposal-EVPN-Multihoming.md

 {
 ...

    /**
-     * @brief Indicates if the bridge port is set to drop the broadcast, unknown unicast and multicast traffic
+     * @brief Indicates if all ingress traffic for this vlan member will be dropped.
-     * When set to true, ingress BUM traffic will be dropped
+     * When set to true, ingress traffic will be dropped
      *
      * Valid only when the SAI_VLAN_MEMBER_ATTR_BRIDGE_PORT_ID is of type PORT.
      *